developer-zebra/developer-zebra-site/src/mx/overview/index.md

 * **[BeaconMgr](/mx/beaconmgr) adds the ability to**:
  * Enable/Disable [Beaconing upon battery reinsertion](/mx/beaconmgr/#beaconing-on-reinsertion-onoff) into a device
  * [Enter a Manufacturer Byte](/mx/beaconmgr/#manufacturer-byte) or custom value in the beacon advertising packet
+ * [Enter a Reference RSSI](/mx/beaconmgr/#reference-rssi) for extrapolating the relative distance to a device beacon
 * **[DevAdmin](/mx/devadmin) adds the ability to**:
  * Choose the [Lock Screen Wallpaper](/mx/devadmin/#lock-screen-wallpaper)
  * Enable or limit [Lock Screen Notifications](/mx/devadmin/#lock-screen-notifications) from display